mutantstandard/orxporter/docs/dzuk/howto.md

 Set a conditions for what emoji in your input will actually get exported.
 Useful if you just want to export a slice of what you've got in your input and manifest.

-## Cache (`-C`) (optional)

-Set a directory as a cache.
-When a cache is set, Orxporter will store a keyed copy of all of your exported emoji there, so when you export again, Orxporter will only export the images that have changed or are in formats that it hasn't exported before, saving you time.

-(Make sure you point to the same cache directory when re-exporting with a different command or script!)

 ---

 # Image output